Proverbs 17 – Wisdom, Justice, and Family

 i.
 “The corrupt official defies God who has placed him over the community to protect the poor.
 He shows he is conscious of his guilt by accepting the sly bribe, which is concealed from public scrutiny and opprobrium, but it is not concealed from God.”
 (Waltke)

 b.
 To pervert the ways of justice: When favor and a desired outcome depends on bribe money and not fairness and righteousness, justice is perverted.
-No one can or should have confidence in the system of laws and ways of justice.
+Then, no one can or should have confidence in the system of laws and ways of justice.